ForBio course: DNA barcoding - from sequences to species [Online]

 Target group: PhD students, master students, postdocs, researchers, consultants, government officials with relevant background in biology.

 Working language: English

 Registration: Please fill in the online application form here.
 There is no course fee for ForBio members or associates.
-Travel is covered for ForBio members based at Norwegian institutions.
-Joint transport from Trondheim will be organized by ForBio.

 Find out about how to become a ForBio member/associate here.